 Suddenly, a burst of bright violet energy slammed into her from behind, sending her crashing to the floor.

 With a groan, Stacy rolled over on one side to gaze up at a powerful-looking woman who now stood over her with an aggressive stance.
-The other woman was beautiful, with black hair and a flawless figure.
-She wore a pink mask that rose up into a tiara that rested on her thick black hair, and in that tiara was embedded a glowing gemstone.
+The other woman was beautiful, with raven-black hair and a flawless figure.
+She wore a pink mask that rose up into a tiara that rested on her thick dark hair, and in that tiara was embedded a glowing gemstone.
 She wore a brief costume of magenta and white, with long gloves and high-heeled boots.
 Stacy thought she had seen the woman before in an old newspaper, but for the moment she was more concerned with staying alive than with identifying her attacker.

 She gasped as a second beam of violet energy left the tiara to strike her as she lay on the floor.